Amanda Coburn is using a torch to anneal a piece of copper.

 riveting, stamping, engraving, hammering, and metal etching.

-So far we have been able to make hundreds of items with different
+So far we have been able to make thousands of items with many

 Anne Reigstad is removing dirt and discoloring from the copper

 with a steel brush on a drill press.